 She is not perfect, neither am I… But one reason for that high feeling of assuredness is that I accepted her completely as the will of God in marriage for me.
 I know that if you ask her, she would say the same thing about me too.
 (I already shared about this in details in the post How I met my wife).

 Just for the sake of argument, what if I told my wife she was the greatest mistake of my life?
 Would she be happy to hear that?
 Do you think that would make our marriage work out better?
 I guess you don’t think so.

 On the other hand, what if she is the one that wakes up tomorrow and tells me she regrets marrying me?
 I don’t want to begin to imagine how devastating that would be to us and our union.
 Surely I would be sad and disappointed, to say the least!

 What does that tell you my friend?
 It shows that you are calling for trouble if you fail to accept the person you married as your own Mr/Mrs Right – especially if you are the type that takes every opportunity you get to tell your spouse that you made a big mistake in marrying him/her.

 Let’s face it, it is not good news in your spouse’s ears if you keep telling him/her you made a mistake in marrying him/her.
 Unfortunately, some people are living in that awful state of not having accepted their spouses as the right person.

 Why did I say so?
-Because you still hear them say such things as:
+Because of

 - Marrying you was the greatest mistake of my life.